-Redirect $1.3 billion annually to state fish and wildlife agencies for proactive conservation actions to restore state species of greatest conservation need and to secure those species before listing is warranted under the Endangered Species Act.
+Provide $1.3 billion annually to state fish and wildlife agencies and $97.5 million to Indian Tribes for proactive conservation actions to restore state/Tribal species of greatest conservation need and to secure those species before listing is warranted under the Endangered Species Act.